sanchiprakash/Blockchain-Implemented/README.md

-# minor2
+# Blockchain implemented(Different Approach)
-Blockchain implemented(Different Approach)
+minor project in blockchain

 A 12 node sever has been setup